 The College of Arts and Sciences celebrated outstanding faculty with awards in diversity leadership, advising, teaching, research, academic outreach, and service on December 1 at the annual Faculty Awards Ceremony held at the Holiday Inn-Downtown.

 Department of Mathematics News

-There are buzzers, eliminations and fierce competition.
-But there is no football and certainly no calculators in this bowl.
-The UT–Pro2Serve Math Contest, hosted by UT, will award ten lucky and bright students $4,000 annual scholarships to the university.
+There are buzzers, eliminations, and fierce competition.
+But there is no football, and certainly no calculators, in this bowl.
+The UT–Pro2Serve Math Contest, hosted by UT on Thursday, November 6, will award ten bright students each a $6,000 annual scholarship to UT.

 At the campus’s annual Honors Banquet last week, Chancellor Jimmy G. Cheek celebrated faculty, staff, and students for their accomplishments throughout the past academic year.
 Suzanne Lenhart, a mathematics professor and Chancellor’s Professor, was recognized for her excellence in academic outreach.
 Michael Handelsman, director of global studies, received the Ready for the World Award.

 Steven Wise, associate professor of mathematics, will present “Simulations for Solutions: Solving Problems Through Scientific Computing” on Friday, April 4, at this week’s Science Forum.
 The weekly brown-bag lunch series allows professors and area scientists to discuss their research with the general public in a conversational presentation.
 The presentation begins at noon in Room C-D of Thompson-Boling Arena.
 Attendees can bring lunch or purchase it at the arena.